masoodbayati/Stocks-Prediction_AI_94/README.md

 #Prerequisites:

-Linux or Mac
+1.Linux or Mac
-Java 1.3
+2.Java 1.3
-Apache Maven 3
+3.Apache Maven 3

 #How to run:
 there is two way to run this project: